 Sympathy food should be just as popular (if not more so) than flowers.
 There’s something so wonderful and comforting about a home-cooked meal.
 It shows how much you care.
 It meets a very practical and present need, but it also be remembered for years to come.
 A delicious and carefully prepared meal is more than nourishment, it represents love and support.

 Easy Sympathy Food Ideas

-If you know that delicious dinners would be a great way to comfort a bereaved friend, relative or co-worker, but you just don’t have the time you should consider sending them a meal through an online gourmet food shop.
-It is easy to provide one meal or a week’s worth of meals.
-Send a chef-prepared Meal Gift to show you care.
+If you know that delicious dinners would be a great way to comfort a bereaved friend, relative or co-worker, but you just don’t have the time you should consider sending them a meal through an online gourmet food shop or meal delivery service.

 Sympathy food gift baskets are also a popular option.
 Just about all the major online florists carry gift baskets and there are also many online stores specializing in sympathy gift baskets.
 There are fruit gift baskets, nuts, meats and cheeses, snacks, cookies, chocolates and wine gift baskets.
 These are great for grieving families who have guests from out of town.

 You can make meals yourself or you can arrange among friends or co-workers to have meals brought over for a week or two.
 Many people want to see meals taken care of for a grieving family, but they don’t know how to head up something like this.
 I’ve done it a few times before and it’s really not difficult.